clarote/clarote/README.md

 - 👋 Hi, I’m @clarote
-- 👀 I’m interested in anything STEM but more specifically I love computer science which is why I made a GitHub account.
+- 👀 I’m interested in anything STEM and hope to major in mechanical engineering when I am older.
-- 🌱 I’m currently learning a little bit of a few different coding languages: HTML, JavaScript, CSS, C++, and Python, because I'm trying to learn how to build webpages.
-I'm also a freshman in highschool on my school's robotics team so I'm learning highschool topics and robotics.
+- 🌱 I’m currently learning a little bit of a few different coding languages: HTML, JavaScript, CSS, C++, and Python.
+I'm also a junior in highschool on my school's FIRST robotics team so I'm learning Java and Arduino-C, along with some robotics stuff.
 - 💞️ I’m looking to collaborate on anything honestly.
 Any feedback or constructive criticism that anyone has for me is welcome and greatly appreciated!

 <!---